-The more often a customer comes back and purchases from you again, the higher the customer’s lifetime value will be.
+The more often a customer comes back and purchases from you, the higher the customer’s lifetime value will be.
 This will help you to increase your net profit margins!

 Various profit analytics apps are also available to help you estimate your CLV.
 For example, the Lifetimely app on Shopify can be a great tool:

 The customer acquisition cost (CAC) is the average amount of money you spend to acquire a new customer.

 To calculate your CAC, you should take your total marketing and advertising expenses for a given period and divide it by the number of new customers you acquired in that same period.